Memorials & Tributes

 If you are interested in any of the opportunities above, please complete the application form here.

 Assist with the maintenance of our largest exhibits via various diving modes.
 Basic requirements include:

 If interested, the first step is attending one of our twice annual recruitment events*.
 There, you will be provided more details on the requirements and expectations, meet some of the current staff and volunteers, and take a tour of the dive-related exhibit areas.
 These events take place each January and July.
 Finalized dates are posted here approximately one month prior so be sure to check back.

 *Please note, recruitment event attendance is not a guarantee for admittance into the Aquarium’s Volunteer Diver Program.

-THE NEXT RECRUITMENT EVENT WILL BE TAKING PLACE ON JULY 9 (3PM, BUCHANAN ROOM @ MML).
-RSVP NOT REQUIRED BUT APPRECIATED: RSVP HERE.
+THE NEXT RECRUITMENT EVENT WILL BE TAKING PLACE: TUESDAY JANUARY 7, 2020 AT 2:30PM OR 6:00PM IN MOTE'S BUCHANAN ROOM.
+RSVP NOT REQUIRED BUT APPRECIATED: RSVP LINK.